reown-com/appkit/readme.md

 > Looking for v1.x readme?
-It is availabl on [V1 Branch](https://github.com/WalletConnect/web3modal/tree/V1)
+It is available on [V1 Branch](https://github.com/WalletConnect/web3modal/tree/V1)

 # Web3Modal-v2

-Your on ramp to web3 multichain.
+Your on-ramp to web3 multichain.

 ## Introduction